Opening times for 2023 — Free Entry

-On Heritage Sunday, 10th September opening times will be from 10am-4pm.
+On Heritage Open Day it will be open from 10am-4pm.

 Historic images of The Red Mount Chapel – Grade I Listed